 Andy was also the head writer for a nationally-syndicated radio program and assisted in the production of the CNN series “Declassified.”

-Andy has written extensively on intelligence, space and cyber policy, missile defense, Iran, Afghanistan, North Korea, ISIS, China, and Russia.
-He also helped shepherd six Intelligence Authorization Acts into law in four years and managed Chairman Rogers’ cyber sharing legislation, which passed the House twice and the core of which was later signed into law by President Obama.
+Andy has written extensively on intelligence, space and cyber policy, missile defense, Afghanistan, China, Iran, ISIS, North Korea, and Russia.
+He also helped shepherd six Intelligence Authorization Acts into law and managed Chairman Rogers’ cyber threat sharing legislation, which passed the House twice and the core of which was later signed into law by President Obama.

 Andy has a Bachelor of Arts from Michigan State University and a Master of Arts from the United States Naval War College.
 He is active on various national security-focused policy projects at the Center for the Study of the Presidency and Congress, where he serves as a Senior Advisor, and at the National Security Institute at George Mason University’s Antonin Scalia Law School, where he serves as a Fellow.
 He also is a member of the OSS Society and serves on the Meridian International Center’s Global Leadership Council.

 Andy is currently a Principal at Navigators Global, where he focuses on cybersecurity and other national security priorities.
 Dubbed a “national security expert” by the Washington Post, Andy is a regular media commentator on national security issues.